Sebastian Jacoby

 Sebastian Peter Heinz Alexander Jacoby (born 8 April 1978) is a German quiz player, television personality and former curler.
 He won gold in the 2008 European Mixed Curling Championship.
-Since 2013 he has appeared as one of the "chasers" on Gefragt – Gejagt, the German adaptation of The Chase.
+Since 2013, he has appeared as one of the "chasers" on Gefragt – Gejagt, the German adaptation of The Chase.

-Early and personal life
+Early life and education

 A native of Oberstdorf, Bavaria, Jacoby graduated from school with the Abitur in 1997 and spent his mandatory military service at a Bundeswehr sports group in Sonthofen.
 After an apprenticeship at ThyssenKrupp in Duisburg from 1998 to 2001, he studied economics at the University of Duisburg-Essen and Arkansas State University.
-Since 2008 he has worked as a controller at ThyssenKrupp.